A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis: Quantum circuit to approximate 2-qubit systems

 The elements of the algebraic basis $\mathcal{U}^{(4)}$ that come into play belong to the following subsets, labeled respectively to the sub-factors: \begin{itemize} \item[a)] $\mathcal{A}_{\Psi}=\{[(2j-1)^2,(4j^2-2j)],\;1\leqslant j\leqslant2)\}=\{(1,2),(9,12)\}$ \item[b)] $\mathcal{B}_{\Psi}=\{h_4(1),f_4(1),h_3(2),f_3(2)\}=\{10,13,4,6\}$ \end{itemize} Accordingly, referring to Figure~\ref{fig:srbb_n2}, the first sub-factor $A_\Psi$ is a $2\times2$ block-diagonal matrix where each block belongs to $SU(2)$, as can be quickly verified:

-Therefore, the first sub-factor $A_\Psi$ is a unitary matrix belonging to $M_2ZYZ$, a fundamental building block of the final quantum circuit that can be implemented with $R_z$ and CNOT gates only~\cite{sarkar2023scalable,krol2022efficient}.
+{ } Therefore, the first sub-factor $A_\Psi$ is a unitary matrix belonging to $M_2ZYZ$, a fundamental building block of the final quantum circuit that can be implemented with $R_z$ and CNOT gates only~\cite{sarkar2023scalable,krol2022efficient}.
 Inside the second sub-factor $B_\Psi$, $M_1^e$ is again a $2\times2$ block-diagonal matrix with $SU(2)$ blocks:

-Consequentially, also the second sub-factor $B_\Psi$ is a unitary matrix belonging to $M_2ZYZ$.
-The VQC for $M_2ZYZ$-type matrices is derived from a standard decomposition technique~\cite{sarkar2024quantum} and depicted in Figure~\ref{fig:zyz_circuit_n2}; in general, for arbitrary $M_nZYZ$-type matrices the decomposition can be easily implemented via cyclic Gray Code~\cite{mottonen2004quantum}.
+{ } Consequentially, the second sub-factor $B_\Psi$ is also a unitary matrix belonging to $M_2ZYZ$.
+The VQC for $M_2ZYZ$-type matrices is derived from a standard decomposition technique~\cite{sarkar2024quantum} and is depicted in Figure~\ref{fig:zyz_circuit_n2}; in general, for arbitrary $M_nZYZ$-type matrices, the decomposition can be easily implemented via cyclic Gray Code~\cite{mottonen2004quantum}.

-Concerning the $\Psi$-factor, only the sub-factor $\prod T_1^e$ remains to be analyzed; since the latter is represented by a permutation matrix, from an implementation viewpoint there are no sorting or decomposition complications.
-Using the recipe described in Appendix~\ref{sec:cnot_sequences} with the precaution of labeling the qubits from 0 onwards\footnote{The binary representation of $x$ is now obtained according to the formula $\sum_{i=1}^{n-1}\,2^{n-i-1}\,x_{i-1}$.}, it is straightforward to deduce the corresponding quantum circuit (see Figure~\ref{fig:prodT1e_diagram_n2}).
+Concerning the $\Psi$-factor, only the sub-factor $\prod T_1^e$ remains to be analyzed; since the latter is represented by a permutation matrix, there are no sorting or decomposition complications from an implementation viewpoint.
+Using the recipe described in Appendix~\ref{sec:cnot_sequences} and summarized by Figure~\ref{fig:prodT1e_diagram_n2}, with the precaution of labeling the qubits from 0 onwards\footnote{The binary representation of $x$ is now obtained according to the formula $\sum_{i=1}^{n-1}\,2^{n-i-1}\,x_{i-1}$.} it is straightforward to deduce the corresponding quantum circuit.
+A rigorous proof of this recipe can be found in~\cite[Theorem 5.1]{sarkar2024quantum}.